 During fiscal 2011 and 2009, we had one customer, Samsung, whose purchases across a variety of product areas represented 13% and 16% of our revenues, respectively.
 We had no customers that accounted for more than 10% of our revenues during fiscal 2010.
 In addition to direct sales to customers, some of our end customers purchase products indirectly from us through distributors and contract manufacturers.
 An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturer to the end customer.
-Although we actually sell the products to, and are paid by, the distributors and contract manufacturers, we refer to such end customer as our customer.
-Three of our distributors, Edom Technology, Avnet and Macnica, represented 24%, 12% and 10% of our revenues during fiscal 2011, respectively.
-Edom and Avnet represented 28% and 14% of our revenues during fiscal 2010, and 27% and 10% of our revenues during fiscal 2009, respectively.
+Although we actually sell the products to, and are paid by, the distributors, Edom Technology, Avnet and Macnica, represented 24%, 12% and 10% of our revenues during fiscal 2010, and 27% and 10% of our revenues during fiscal 2009, respectively.
 There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues in fiscal 2011, 2010 or 2009.